nicbrou/Music-And-Memories/README.md

 ## Data Entities

-The main functional idea of the app is that each unique user has a 1:M relationship with their suggested playlists based on what they input when they create their account.
+The main functional idea of the app is that each unique user has a M:M relationship with their suggested playlists based on what they input when they create their account.

-The second data entity is the 1:M embedded relationship each
+The second data entity is the 1:M relationship between the user's suggested music and the playlists they choose as their favourites.
+The favourites are then saved on the user's 'Saved Music' page which is unique to each user.
+The user's favourites is a schema that is embedded within the user schema.

 ## Special Conditions